Served: 9 years

 On June 28, 1908 the Hamilton County Grand Jury announced its indictments, including a single count of Murder of the 1st Degree against Rosso Savoto, apparently “Levato’s” real name.

-Mrs. Petersen joined her husband 20 years and 1 day after his death, during May 1928, as a result of a fatal auto accident.
+Mrs. Peterson was killed in an auto accident and joined her husband 20 years and 1 day after his death on May 24, 1928.

-Note: Since his immigration (1891) his and his children’s documents bear his name as Charles, Carl, Peterson, and Petersen.
+Since his immigration, his and his children’s documents bear his name as Charles or Carl and Peterson or Petersen.